DanielTakeshi/rl_algorithms/bc/README.md

   space compared to Ant (11 vs 111).

 - Walker2d-v1 seems to be in between, BC doesn't get going until 25 rollouts.

+- How am I doing so poorly on Humanoid-v1?

 ## Ant-v1